asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 **Measures of dispersion**: They measure the spread of data.

-**Measures of shape**: They measure aspects related to the shape of the distribuion , as the symmetry and "tailedness" of the distribution.
+**Measures of shape**: They measure aspects related to the shape of the distribution , as the symmetry and the concentration of data around the mean.

 ## Location statistics